oracle/odpi/doc/src/functions/dpiSodaColl.rst

     with the new document.

     **coll** [IN] -- a reference to the collection in which the document is to be replaced.
-If the reference is NULL or invalid an error is returned.
+If the reference is NULL or invalid, an error is returned.

     **options** [IN] -- a pointer to a structure of type :ref:`dpiSodaOperOptions<dpiSodaOperOptions>` which identifies options for